Al Harris (defensive lineman)

-Alfred Carl Harris (born December 31, 1956) is a former American college and professional football player who was a defensive end and linebacker in the National Football League (NFL) for twelve seasons during the 1970s, 1980s and 1990s.
+Alfred Carl Harris (born December 31, 1956) is an American former professional football player who was a defensive end and linebacker in the National Football League (NFL) for twelve seasons during the 1970s, 1980s and 1990s.
 He played college football for Arizona State University, and earned All-American honors.
-He was a first-round pick in the 1979 NFL Draft, and played professionally for the Chicago Bears and Philadelphia Eagles of the NFL.
+He was a first-round pick in the 1979 NFL draft, and played professionally for the Chicago Bears and Philadelphia Eagles of the NFL.

-Early years
+Early life

 Harris was born in Bangor, Maine.
 He attended Leilehua High School in Wahiawa, Hawaii.

 College career

 He attended Arizona State University, where he played for the Arizona State Sun Devils football team from 1975 to 1978.
 As a senior in 1978, he was a consensus first-team All-American.